 Behavioral Health Concierge

-This program is currently available to Providence (Providence, Swedish, Kadlec, PacMed) caregivers and their dependents in Washington and Montana.
+This program is currently available to Providence (Providence, Swedish, Kadlec, PacMed, St. Joseph) caregivers and their household members in Washington, Oregon, California and Montana.

-An enhancement to the Caregiver Assistance Program*, caregivers and their dependents can utilize this benefit for 10 visits per issue, per year, at no cost, and then use their health plan benefits for additional visits.
+An enhancement to the Caregiver Assistance Program*, caregivers and their household members can utilize this benefit for 10 visits per issue, per year, at no cost, and then use their health plan benefits for additional visits.

 *Caregivers can still access the Caregiver Assistance Program for work life issues, legal help, mental health referrals, and other needs.

 If you, or someone you are with, is at imminent risk of self-harm please call 911 or go to the closest emergency department.